Vector35/Sidekick-public/docs/guide/analysis/code_insight_map.md

 # Code Insight Map

-The Code Insight Map is a call-graph oriented view focused on a selected function.
-The graph is comprised of nodes that represent the selected function and its calling ancestor and descendant functions.
+The Code Insight Map is a feature that enables you to visualize the calling relationships between items in [Analysis Indexes](analysis_indexes.md) using a customizable call-graph oriented view.
+The graph is comprised of nodes that represent functions and directed edges that represent the immediate calling relationship between functions (i.e. caller -> callee).

-Each node in the Code Insight Map contains only items pertaining to the index selected for display from the set of indexes for the current binary.
-This allows the user to quickly obtain a top-level understanding of a function's behavior by visualizing both the calling relationships between displayed functions and also their selected indexes.
+The content of each node includes the list of entries from the selected indexes contained within that function.
+This allows the user to quickly obtain a top-level understanding of program behaviors by visualizing the relationships between functions and their focused content.

 ## Opening the Code Insight Map

 The Code Insight Map is a separate view within Binary Ninja.
 To open the Code Insight Map, select `View -> Code Insight Map` from the main menu at the top of the window or click on the view drop-down menu in the current view frame and select `Code Insight Map`.

-## Adding/Removing Nodex (Indexes)
+## Selecting/Deselecting Nodes (Indexes)

 From the `Nodes` drop-down combo-box, click on an available index to select/deselect it for display.

-(Note: Indexes available for display in this combo-box are populated from the Sidekick Indexes.
-To add/remove indexes from the Sidekick Indexes, refer to [indexes](indexes.md).)
+(Note: Indexes available for display in this combo-box are populated from the Sidekick Analysis Indexes.
+To add/remove indexes available for display, refer to [Analysis Indexes](./analysis_indexes.md).)

-## Adding/Removing Edges
+## Selecting/Deselecting Edges

 From the `Edges` drop-down combo-box, click on an available index to select/deselect it for display.

-(Note: Indexes available for display in this combo-box are populated from the Sidekick Indexes.
+(Note: Indexes available for display in this combo-box are populated from the Sidekick Analysis Indexes.
 Sidekick will use the edge information contained in the selected indexes to create edges between nodes in the Code Insight Map.
-To add/remove indexes from the Sidekick Index, refer to [indexes](indexes.md).)
+To add/remove indexes available for display, refer to [Analysis Indexes](./analysis_indexes.md).)

 ## Adjusting the Call Depth